immstudios/conti/README.md

 Real-time graphics will be limited to elements supported by ffmpeg filters.
 You will be able to burn-in station logo, clock and simple news ticker though.

-Only one outut per channel is currently supported (no adaptive bitrate), but this is going to change in future versions.

 GPU accelerated decoding is not yet implemented.